nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 Yeah.
 And then the backlash condition.
 Hamzie, do you know what the, condition is for the frightened fleet frightened three to disappear?
 What do you mean?
 The condition for it to disappear?

-Samir is suffering from mild backlash from eerie flicker.
+Simear is suffering from mild backlash from eerie flicker.
 Okay.
 Typically what happens, like, with the troll stuff, it's like until you eat something, you have to deal with this.
 Oh, okay.
 And this is one of those conditions that just Three three.

 Yeah.
 It goes goes down by one per round?
 Yeah.
 It looks like it goes down per per round.
 Yep.

 Yeah.
 We'll just automatically fall off eventually.
 Yep.
 Okay.
 Cool.

 Sorry.
 I'm Still learning this game.
 Okay.
 So the, so the the Trupti warrior isn't able to attack you because, the, thing passes through you.
-Now, prince prince Troubadour is going to be attempting to lay his friend to rest.
+Now, prince Prince Troubadour is going to be attempting to lay his friend to rest.

 Oh.
 He hits him for four damage.
 Swing again.
 Actually, wait, wait, wait, wait.
 What's he gonna do here?